SUBSCRIBE TO OUR FREE NEWSLETTER

 DFA executive director Charles Chamberlain issued a strong statement against the DNC, saying its "decision to attack the campaign that figured out the problem, rather than go after the vendor that made the mistake, is profoundly damaging to the party's Democratic process."

-Sanders' campaign maintains that the employee accused of penetrating the confidential files gathered by the rival campaign of Hillary Clinton was, in fact, trying to understand the extent of the software error.
+Sanders' campaign maintains that the employee accused of penetrating the confidential files gathered by Hillary Clinton's rival campaign was trying to understand the extent of the software error.

 Further, Chamberlain alluded to the mounting critique of the national party, saying it must restore equity "before the committee does even more to bring its neutrality in the race for President into question."

-The controversy erupted as democratic candidates geared up for their third debate, which will be held in New Hampshire Saturday evening and aired on ABC News.
-The DNC has also faced criticism over the number and timing of the primary debates--including this latest, which is expected to have a low viewer turnout due to its scheduling on the Saturday before Christmas.--which, critics argue, is a boost to frontrunner Clinton.
+The controversy erupted as Democratic candidates geared up for their third debate, which will be held in New Hampshire on Saturday evening and aired on ABC News.
+The DNC has also faced criticism over the number and timing of the primary debates, including this latest one, which is expected to have a low viewer turnout due to its scheduling on Saturday before Christmas.
+Critics argue that this is a boost to frontrunner Clinton.

-Indeed, Weaver also said was "disconcerting" that the move to limit the campaign's actions came on the very same day the campaign "reached two million individual contributions and received two of our most prominent endorsements."
+Indeed, Weaver also said it was "disconcerting" that the move to limit the campaign's actions came on the same day it "reached two million individual contributions and received two of our most prominent endorsements."

-Sanders' campaign and supporters will be commenting on the debate live under the hashtag #DebateWithBernie.
+Sanders' campaign and supporters will comment on the debate live under the hashtag #DebateWithBernie.